ds2-lab/LambdaFS/README.md

 Once this user is created, you can pass the username "user" and whatever password you used to the `create-tables.sh` script.

 Finally, the last parameter to the script is the database.
 You can create a new database by connecting to the MySQL server and executing `CREATE DATABASE <database_name>`.
-Make sure you update the HopsFS configuration files (i.e., `ndb-config.properties`) to reflect the new user and database.
+Make sure you update the HopsFS configuration files (i.e., the `hops-ndb-config.properties` described in the previous section) to reflect the new user and database.

 Thus, to run the script, you would execute: `./create-tables.sh localhost 3306 <username> <password> <database_name>`.
 After this, you should also create the additional tables required by Serverless HopsFS.
 These are written out in the `serverless.sql` file.
 Simply execute the following command to do this: `mysql --host=localhost --port=3306 -u <username> -p<password> <database_name> < serverless.sql`.
 Notice how there is no space between the `-p` (password) flag and the password itself.